Skip to main content

 • None: Search across all user datasets

-dataset_ids: Alternative to datasets - use specific UUID identifiers. system_prompt_path: Custom system prompt file for LLM-based search types.
+dataset_ids: Alternative to datasets - use specific UUID identifiers.
+Required when searching a dataset the user can access but does not own. system_prompt_path: Custom system prompt file for LLM-based search types.
 Defaults to “answer_simple_question.txt”. top_k: Maximum number of results to return (1-N) Higher values provide more comprehensive but potentially noisy results. node_type: Filter results to specific entity types (for advanced filtering). node_name: Filter results to specific named entities (for targeted search). session_id: Optional session identifier for caching Q&A interactions.
 Defaults to ‘default_session’ if None. verbose: If True, returns detailed result information including graph representation (when possible). retriever_specific_config: Optional dictionary of additional configuration parameters specific to the retriever being used.
-Returns: list: Search results in format determined by query_type: GRAPH_COMPLETION/RAG_COMPLETION: [List of conversational AI response strings] CHUNKS: [List of relevant text passages with source metadata] SUMMARIES: [List of hierarchical summaries from general to specific] CODE: [List of structured code information with context] FEELING_LUCKY: [List of results in the format of the search type that is automatically selected] Performance & Optimization:
+Returns: list: Search results in format determined by query_type: GRAPH_COMPLETION/RAG_COMPLETION: [List of conversational AI response strings] CHUNKS: [List of relevant text passages with source metadata] SUMMARIES: [List of hierarchical summaries from general to specific] CODING_RULES: [List of structured code information with context] FEELING_LUCKY: [List of results in the format of the search type that is automatically selected] Performance & Optimization:

 • GRAPH_COMPLETION: Slower but most intelligent, uses LLM + graph context